New vs. established homes

-In general, new build homes have a better appeal to tenants.
-When buying an investment property, it's important to consider the amenities, appliances and technologies that these homes have in comparison to an established property.
+Generally speaking, new homes offer greater tenant appeal.
+When buying an investment property, it's important to consider the amenities, appliances, and technologies that new homes have in comparison to an established property.

-New homes also attract quality tenants who are willing to pay higher rent prices.
-This means that the risk of having a vacant property is much less than you may expect with an established property.
-These tenants generally find paying for higher quality homes justified in order to support their quality of life.
+Furthermore, newer properties attract higher quality tenants.
+Such tenants are more willing to pay higher rental prices.
+This means that the risk of having a vacant property is lower than that with an established property.

-When buying new homes, you generally have peace of mind of knowing that your warranty coverage is extended.
-With new properties, minimal maintenance is required on fixtures and furnishings.
-These features tend to only need fixing and replacing the older that they get.
+New properties offer minimal maintenance on internal and external features.
+These features tend to only need fixing and replacing as the property gets older.
 Newer homes also tend to be easy in their upkeep as they're generally made of quality materials.

-If you purchase a new home, you're more likely to be eligible for government incentives and savings.
+When purchasing a new home as an investment property, you may be eligible for government incentives and savings.
 Two big savings include the First Home Owners Grant and savings to stamp duty.

 First Home Owner Grant

-If you are a first home owner, the government funds you with a grant that can reduce the upfront costs of purchasing purchasing or building your very first home.
+If you're a first home owner, you may be eligible to receive funds that can help reduce the upfront costs of purchasing property or building your very first home.
 The value of the First Home Owners Grant differs for each Australian state and territory.
 In Queensland it's generally $15,000 and $10,000 if you're purchasing in Sydney or Melbourne.

-If you purchase a house and land package as a property investor you can save on an additional cost - being stamp duty.
+If you purchase a new house and land package you may be able to save money on stamp duty.
 Depending on where in Australia you're located, you may only have to pay stamp duty on the land value when purchasing a house and land package.
 This means that you can save anywhere between $10,000 to $15,000 on this government tax.